Preference Restrictions in Computational Social Choice: A Survey: Further Topics

 \begin{definition} Consider a profile $P=(v_1,\dots,v_n)$, where $v_i\subseteq A$ for $i\in[n]$.
 We say that $P$ satisfies \defemph{Candidate Interval (CI)} if alternatives can be ordered so that each of the sets $v_i$ forms an interval of that ordering.
 We say that $P$ satisfies \defemph{Voter Interval (VI)} if the voters in $P$ can be reordered so that for every alternative $c$ the voters that approve $c$ form an interval of that ordering. \end{definition}

-Both CI and VI preferences can be recognized in polynomial time via a reduction to the \textsc{Consecutive Ones} problem \citep{faliszewski2011shield,elkind2015structure}, see also \Cref{sec:recog:sp}. \citet{terzopoulou2020restricted} provide forbidden subprofile characterizations for these and other domains, and consider the computational complexity of deciding whether a partially specified profile can be completed so as to fall into one of these domains.
+Both CI and VI preferences can be recognized in polynomial time via a reduction to the \textsc{Consecutive Ones} problem \citep{faliszewski2011shield,elkind2015structure}, see also \Cref{sec:recog:sp}. \citet{terzopoulou2020restricted} provide forbidden subprofile characterizations for these and other domains, and consider the computational complexity of deciding whether a partially specified profile can be completed so as to fall into one of these domains. \citet{constantinescu2023recovering} give an algorithm for recognizing profiles that are possibly single-crossing.

 These domains also prove to be useful for algorithmic purposes.
 Proportional Approval Voting (PAV), proposed by \citet{Thie95a}, is a multi-winner voting rule defined as follows: Given a desired committee size $k$, PAV outputs all committees $W$ of size $k$ that maximize $\sum_{i\in N} h(|W\cap v_i|)$, where $h$ is the harmonic series $h(j)=1 + \frac 1 2 + \dots + \frac 1 j$.
 PAV is known to satisfy desirable proportionality axioms~\citep{AzizBCEFW17,LacknerS17}, but is NP-hard to compute \citep{aziz2015computational,skowron2016finding}.
 However, for CI preferences a winning committee under PAV can be computed in polynomial time.
-This was shown by \citet{peters2018single} using an approach based on totally unimodular matrices (see also \citealt{peters2017spoc}).
+This was shown by \citet{peters2018single} using an approach based on totally unimodular matrices (see also \citealt{peters2017spoc} for a generalization to circular preferences, and \citealt{sornat2022near} for a generalization to nearly CI preferences).
 Interestingly, this approach does not extend to VI preferences.

 \begin{open} What is the computational complexity of computing a PAV winner given VI preferences? \end{open}